Flies

 -

-Endemic invertebrate species poised to benefit from this endeavor include the Giant Pseudoscorpion Garypus titanius, Jacqui’s Pseudoscorpion Garypus ellickae, Ascension Sac Spider Hibana ascensionensis and Falkland's Camel Cricket Parudenus falklandicus.
+Endemic invertebrate species to benefit from this project include the Giant Pseudoscorpion Garypus titanius, Jacqui’s Pseudoscorpion Garypus ellickae, Ascension Sac Spider Hibana ascensionensis and Falkland's Camel Cricket Parudenus falklandicus.